zixi-liu/Fraud-Detection-Papers/Domain-Knowledge/README.md

 - [Friendly Fraudster] using own identity and plan to file a fraudulent chargeback.

-Deception Techniques
+Deception Techniques 常见的欺诈手段
 - IP masking
 - Social Engineering: the fraudster becomes a puppeteer (i.e., puppet master, not the headless chrome node, although some fraudsters do favor it).
 The victim—being the puppet—waltzes through the checkout process with their own email, IP, device, and so on.
 - Fraud Ring

-Volatility
+Volatility 黑产攻击的波动性
 - Rules must be adjusted for different times of the year,
 - Machine learning systems must be able to scale quickly as necessary,
 - Manual review teams must be prepared and ramped up for busy times of the year.
 - Volatility is very difficult to prepare for from the machine learning/artificial intelligence perspective.
 It's important to carry out continual assessments during volatile times in order to make changes as necessary on the fly.

-Card and Account Testing
+Card and Account Testing 信用卡测试
+- Fraudsters attempt small purchases on an unsuspecting merchant’s site to see if the stolen card was approved.
+- When businesses experience a large number of authorizations and a high authorization decline rate, this may be an indicator that fraudsters have successfully submitted orders.

-Abuse Versus Fraud
+Abuse Versus Fraud 羊毛党🐏vs欺诈风险
 - Promo abuse
 - Account creation
 - Content abuse, or review abuse
 - Click fraud

-Money Laundering and Compliance Violations
+Money Laundering and Compliance Violations 洗钱行为
 - Turn cryptocurrency into other forms of currency.

-4. Fraud Prevention Evaluation and Investment
+### 4. Fraud Prevention Evaluation and Investment

 Types of Fraud Prevention Solutions
 - Rules Engines
 - Machine Learning

-5. Machine Learning and Fraud Model
+### 5. Machine Learning and Fraud Model

-Advantages
+Advantages ML模型的优势
-- Scale
-- Subtlety
-- Diversity
-- Adaptability
-- Load variance
-- Pattern recognition
+- Scale, Subtlety, Diversity, Adaptability, Load variance, Pattern recognition

-Challenges
+Challenges ML模型的挑战
 - Relative Paucity of Data
 - Delayed Feedback and Overfitting
   - Might lead to false positives
 - The Labeled Data Difficulty
 - Intelligent Adversary